Fewes/CapsuleOcclusion/README.md

 ![Top to bottom:Shaded view, ambient only, capsule/cluster debug view](CapsuleOcclusion.gif)

 # What is this?
-A Unity package implementing capsule occlusion as seen in The Last Of Us[^1], Shadow Warrior 2[^2] and others.
+A Unity package implementing capsule/character occlusion as seen in The Last Of Us[^1], Shadow Warrior 2[^2] and others.
 It is mainly intended to be used in forward rendering pipelines with MSAA (where SSAO is not viable).

 To speed up rendering, capsules are gathered in clusters (implemented as a linked list on the GPU) which are used to limit per-pixel occlusion evaluation.